-Cash rewards cards are credit cards that come with a cash back offer, usually as a credit on your statement or a direct deposit to your bank account.
+Cash rewards credit cards are credit cards that come with a cash-back offer, usually as a credit on your statement or a direct deposit to your bank account.
 Each credit card has its own rewards rules, but most operate on a percentage or points system.
 Knowing how to maximize credit card rewards will allow you to fully take advantage of these types of credit cards.
 Read on to find out how to maximize cash rewards cards and get the most for your money.

 Some cash rewards credit cards let you earn more money back when you spend in certain categories, and this is a great way to maximize what you earn.
 For example, a card might have 3 percent cash back on purchases at grocery stores and 1 percent back on all other purchases.
 Making it a priority to use that card whenever you’re shopping for items in bonus rewards category maximizes your earnings.
-A few rewards cards offer cash back in different categories each quarter.
-You might earn more at wholesale clubs one quarter, on fuel and dining out another quarter, on groceries a third quarter and on select online purchases the final quarter.
-The key to maximizing cash rewards with such cards is planning ahead.
+A few rewards credit cards offer cash back in different categories each calendar quarter.
+For instance, you might earn more at wholesale clubs one quarter, on fuel and dining out another quarter, on groceries in the third quarter and on select online purchases for the final quarter.
+The key to maximizing cash rewards with such cards is to plan ahead.
 For example, stock up at the wholesale club on nonperishable goods such as toilet paper during the quarter when you'll be rewarded most and do your holiday shopping in the quarter that pays you most to buy things online.
 Some cards require you to manually opt-in each quarter, so pay attention to your emails and credit card app to opt-in when necessary.